IMPORTANT LEGISLATIVE UPDATES: How Many Gun Right Will You Have After This Legislative Session?

 Frequently Asked Questions

-What are the penalties for not reporting a lost or stolen firearm in Washington under HB 1903?
+What are the new requirements for reporting lost or stolen firearms in Washington?

-Under HB 1903, failure to report a lost or stolen firearm to law enforcement within 24 hours constitutes a civil infraction and can result in a $1,000 fine for the firearm owner.
+Under HB 1903, firearm owners must report lost or stolen firearms to law enforcement within 24 hours.
+Failure to comply can result in a civil infraction and a $1,000 fine.

-SB 5444 prohibits firearm carry in libraries, zoos, aquariums, and local transit facilities.
-This restriction applies to both open and concealed carry in these newly designated sensitive locations.
+SB 5444 prohibits firearm carry in sensitive locations such as libraries, zoos, aquariums, and local transit facilities, affecting both open and concealed carry.

 More 2nd Amendment & Law Videos You Might Like